 2012 Seattle Fuel Gas Code

 This is a read-only version of the 2012 Seattle Fuel Gas Code.
 You can buy a full version from iccsafe.org.

 - Chapter 2, Definitions

 - Appendix A, Sizing and Capacities of Gas Piping

 - Appendix B, Sizing of Venting Systems Serving Appliances Equipped with Draft hoods, Category I Appliances and Appliances Listed for Use with Type B Vents

 - Appendix C, Exit Terminals of Mechanical Draft and Direct-Vent Venting Systems

 - Appendix D, Recommended Procedure for Safety Inspection of an Existing Appliance Installation

 City Council approved our proposed 2014 Seattle Fuel Gas Code on Monday, October 20.
-Our proposed changes will likely take effect in late November.
+Our proposed changes will likely take effect on November 23.